dart-lang/lints/README.md

 [`package:flutter_lints`]).
 To keep any of these lints enabled, add them to your [analysis options][customizing static analysis].

+Additionally, `package:pedantic` provides the `unawaited` method for use with `unawaited_futures`.
+With SDK version 2.14 this method is available in the `dart:async` package, and this is now the recommended way to use it.
+Be sure to mark the minimum SDK version of your package as `2.14` if you do so.

 ## Evolving the lint sets

 The Dart language changes and the ecosystem continues to develop new best